Workwise-Public/awesome-ats/README.md

 Anything in backend/ folder is outside of the scope of the task.
 Its just for the sake of having a Database API.
 The app however requires it to be running in order to work properly.

+Updating data through the API does not work.
+All data is mocked.

 # How to run

 `node` & `npm` are required to run these applications.